amd/Quark/examples/torch/language_modeling/llm_eval/example_quark_torch_llm_eval_harness.rst

 Recipes
 -------

--  The ``--model hf`` arg is used to run lm-harness on all huggingface LLMs.
+-  The ``--model hf`` arg is used to run lm-evaluation-harness on all huggingface LLMs.
--  The ``--model hf multimodal`` arg is used to run lm-harness on supported VLMs.
+-  The ``--model hf multimodal`` arg is used to run lm-evaluation-harness on supported VLMs.
 We currently support ``["Llama-3.2-11B-Vision", "Llama-3.2-90B-Vision", "Llama-3.2-11B-Vision-Instruct", "Llama-3.2-90B-Vision-Instruct"]``.
 -  The ``--tasks`` arg is used to specify dataset of choice.
 See